 PLEASE DOWNLOAD - ACCESS - LEARN TO USE

-EXCERPT FOR "INTRODUCTION" - 4 Crucial Phases To Effective Contractor Screening [Excerpt modified on this page, only].
+EXCERPT From "INTRODUCTION" - 4 Crucial Phases To Effective Contractor Screening:

-First and foremost, the “4 Crucial Phases To Effective Contractor Screening” are 4 significant phases of activity recommended for US private homeowners to adopt to enhance our effectiveness in successful resident-contractor relations.
+First and foremost, the “4 Crucial Phases to Effective Contractor Screening” are 4 steps recommended for US private homeowners to adopt and practice before hiring contractor candidates working in the private residential sector.

 4 Crucial Phases